OmarShehata/webgpu-compute-rasterizer/code-overview.md

 * A rasterizer program that will run on every triangle to fill it in with shading based on its distance to the camera.
 * A clear program that will run on every pixel, to fill the screen buffer with a solid color.

-[shaders/fullscreenQuad.wgsl](shaders/fullscreenQuad.wgsl) takes the pixel data generated from the compute pass(es) and copies it to the screen.
+[shaders/fullscreenQuad.wgsl](shaders/fullscreenQuad.wgsl) takes the pixel data generated from the compute pass and copies it to the screen.

 ## Compute shader